-This is a timeline of my experience traveling to Hawaii from the mainland US in December, 2020, plus current COVID-19 restrictions for Hawaii, the pre-travel test I took in the airport, and whether the trip makes sense during a pandemic – ethically or otherwise.
+A timeline of my harrowing experience traveling to Hawaii from the mainland US in December, 2020.
+Including COVID-19 restrictions for Hawaii at the time, the pre-travel test I took in the airport, and whether the trip makes sense during a pandemic – ethically or otherwise.

 A long, long time ago, I wrote a pair of posts called The Future of Travel, Post-Pandemic and Travel, Climate, Coronavirus and Change.
 They were pretty philosophical and, when taken together, sort of upbeat.
 I thought this pandemic experience would be make us all value travel more and decide to travel better – more sustainably, more thoughtfully.